 Participating countries and the status of Serbia

-Currently, full participation in the European Solidarity corps is available to all of the EU member state and Turkey.
-Within some parts of the ESC (Volunteering projects), partner countries such as countries neighbouring EU, with Serbia among them, can participate.
+Currently, full participation in the European Solidarity Corps is available to all of the EU member states and Norway, Turkey, Republic of North Macedonia, Lichtenstein and Iceland.
+Within some parts of the ESC (Volunteering projects), partner countries such as countries neighbouring EU, with Serbia among them, can participate but not fully.

 Possibilities for organisations and participants

-- Organisations from Serbia can submit an application, and receive ESC Quality label, if the fulfill quality standards.
-Additionally, an existing EVS accreditation is valued as an equivalent to Quality Label.
+Organisations from Serbia can submit an application, and receive ESC Quality label, if the fulfil quality standards.
+Additionally, an existing EVS accreditation is valued as an equivalent to the Quality Label.

 More information about ESC can be found here.